reidmorrison/rocketjob/docs/installation.md

 bin/rails s
 ~~~

-Open a browser and navigate to the local [Rocket Job Mission Control](http://localhost:3000/rocketjob)
+Open a browser and navigate to the local [Rocket Job Web Interface](http://localhost:3000/rocketjob)

 ## Standalone Installation

 When running stand-alone without Rails.

-Create directories to hold the standalone RocketJob jobs and configuration:
+Create directories to hold the standalone Rocket Job jobs and configuration:

 ~~~
 mkdir standalone